jackkelly75/jackkelly75/README.md

-I have an interest in applications of causal inference to biological networks to better understand large scale omics data and analysis of high throughput data with applications to complex diseases.
-Much of my  research  has  been  on  neurodegenerative  disease  and hypertension in  particular,  and  I have used  a  broad range of different bioinformatics techniques to produce novel and exciting results.

-Currently, using genomic and transcriptomic data I have been developing an approach expanding on MR using machine learning to build molecular causal networks of hypertension, in order to elucidate the complex biological mechanisms that underlie this disease.
+Currently, I am a data scientist at Bet365 with a particular interest in applications of machine and deep learning to big data.

-Additionally, I am the consultant statistician for the Manchester University Centre for Audiology and Deafness.
+I have previously worked on applications of machine learning and causal inference to build large scale -omics networks and acted as the consultant statistician for the Manchester University Centre for Audiology and Deafness.
 I have experience collaborating on large projects with many researchers and handling a wide variety of health data types and methodologies.

-- 📫 How to reach me: jack.kelly@manchester.ac.uk
+My PhD was in applications of machine learning to identify blood biomarkers of neurodegenerative disease.

 - [My publications](https://scholar.google.com/citations?user=YS43_RgAAAAJ&hl=en)
 <!--
 **jackkelly75/jackkelly75** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.